ombaviskar18/Somania_Minihub/Somania-agent/query.md

 )
 ```

-The `create_token` function is a powerful tool that allows you to deploy new fungible assets on Somania .
+The `create_token` function is a powerful tool that allows you to deploy new fungible assets on Somnia .
 Here's what each parameter does:

 - `sender`: The Account object that will be the token creator/owner
 - `name`: The full name of your token (e.g., "My Awesome Token")